omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/system/services-612/email-service-612/index.rst

 Additional Smtp server settings
 ************************************
-If you select SMtp server as Email provider, the settings needed are made available:
+If you select Smtp server as Email provider, the settings needed are made available:

 .. image:: custom-email-settings-v77-smtp.png